wongjustin99/cis4930_notes/_posts/2013-09-13-strategy-continued.md

 There are a lot of people who would argue that the use of `Comparator` by `sort()` is an example of the `Strategy` pattern.
-However, I would argue that it is really an example of the use of a fucntor, because it is being used to parameterise an *operation* rather than an *object*.
+However, I would argue that it is really an example of the use of a functor, because it is being used to parameterise an *operation* rather than an *object*.

 In the spirit of full disclosure, there are some that believe that